manfredspitze/dictionaries-looping-thru-starter/station-rotation.md

 - *Add to your script so it searches for a specific value in your dictionary.
 Use a `for` loop and an if statement to do this.*
 - Use the `values()` method with your dictionary
 - Create a dictionary with four (4) key:value pairs; each key:value pair should represent the **book's author** (the key) and the **book's title** (the value)
-- Search the dictionary for a specific author using the if statement and tell the user if that author is present in the dictionary (or not)
+- Search the dictionary for a specific author using the `input()` function and an if statement; tell the user if that author is present in the dictionary (or not)
 - Work with your assigned partner to write the code

 ---